 Selected courses have been labeled with SC to indicate student choice for the P/NP option.
 If students do not choose the P/NP option before the deadline, they will be issued a letter grade for the course.
 It is often best to discuss this choice with a counselor.

 In order to exercise this option, a petition must be filed with

 the Admissions & Records Office at the time of registration or

-no later than the end of the fifth week of the semester for a full-semester
+no later than the end of the fourth week of the semester for a full-semester

 class.
 Petitions for summer session and short-term courses must